 Celebrated for ten days, Ganga Dussehra culminates on the last day, which is Gangavataran.
 Devotees throng the banks of River Ganga and, after bathing, take a dip in its holy waters.
 Boats are made out of special large leaves, and a small lamp is placed on these.
 Offerings of flowers and sweets are placed alongside, and this ‘leaf boat’ is set afloat gently in the river.
 Mantras and ‘slokas’ are recited as a form of prayer.

 At sunset, ‘aarti’ is performed at the banks of the Ganga and the sight is one to behold.
 Lakhs of people attend this ‘aarti’.

-The devotees who are not able to be part of this, perform their prayers at home.
+The devotees who are not able to be part of this aarti perform their prayers at home.
 The prayer area is cleaned and an idol or picture of Goddess Ganga is placed in the center.
 The whole house is purified by sprinkling Ganga Jal.
 Some of this water is also sprinkled on self.
-Offerings are made to the deity along with prayers.
+Offerings are made to the deity, along with prayers.

-Lord Shiva is also worshipped on this day and so is the King Bhagiratha, who was instrumental in bringing down Ganga from the heavens.
+Lord Shiva is also worshipped on this day, and so is King Bhagiratha, who was instrumental in bringing down Ganga from the heavens.